ucdart/ucdart.github.io/resources/latex.md

 {% endhighlight %}

 #### Adjusting the space around figures/floats
-Directly application of the *wrapfig* package often result in excessive white space above the figures.
+Direct application of the *wrapfigure* environment often results in excessive white space above the figures.
 The following trick can be used to adjust the spacing.

 {% highlight latex %}